 SHIP works with the local community to promote projects that benefit all who are homeless or at risk of homelessness.
 It’s part of our commitment to the entire housing continuum.

-The third Point-in-Time (PIT) Homelessness Count, including an indoor and outdoor enumeration, a street needs assessment, and public perception survey, was held in Saskatoon on June 22, 2015.
-The 2015 count built on the learning from counts in Saskatoon in 2008 and 2012, while adapting to the requirements of Employment and Social Development Canada’s Homelessness Partnering Strategy Directives 2014-2019.
+The fourth Point-in-Time (PIT) Homelessness Count, including an indoor and outdoor enumeration, a street needs assessment, and public perception survey, was held in Saskatoon on April 18, 2018.
+The 2018 count built on the learning from counts in Saskatoon in 2008, 2012 and 2015, while adapting to the requirements of Employment and Social Development Canada’s Homelessness Partnering Strategy’s second coordinated PIT count.
 The PIT count, using a “snap shot” approach to collect the data, aimed to identify chronically homeless (individuals who are currently homeless and have been homeless for six months or more in the past year) and episodically homeless (individuals who are currently homeless and have experienced three or more episodes of homelessness in the past year).